learn-co-curriculum/dsc-experimental-design/README.md

 ### 1. Make an Observation

 The first step of the scientific method is to observe something that you want to test.
 During this step, you must observe phenomena to help refine the question that we want to answer.
-This might be anything from "does this drug have an affect on headaches?" to "does the color of this button affect the number of sales our website makes in a day?".
-Before testing these ideas, you need to observe that there might be some phenomena occuring and then come up with a specific question to answer.
+This might be anything from "does this drug have an effect on headaches?" to "does the color of this button affect the number of sales our website makes in a day?".
+Before testing these ideas, you need to observe that there might be some phenomena occurring and then come up with a specific question to answer.

 ### 2. Examine the Research

 Good data scientists work smart before they work hard.
-In the case of scientific method, this means seeing what research already exists that may help us answer your question, directly or indirectly.
-It could be that someone else has already done an experiment that answers your question--if that's case, you should be aware of that experiment before starting your own, as it could inform your approach to structuring your experiment, or maybe even answer your question outright!
+In the case of the scientific method, this means seeing what research already exists that may help us answer your question, directly or indirectly.
+It could be that someone else has already done an experiment that answers your question--if that's the case, you should be aware of that experiment before starting your own, as it could inform your approach to structuring your experiment, or maybe even answer your question outright!

 ### 3. Form a Hypothesis